anchore/grant/README.md

 Matching Rules:
 - Denying licenses take precedence over allowing licenses
-- License id are matched on a case-insensitive basis.
+- License patterns are matched on a case-insensitive basis.
 - If a license is has rules for both modes it is denied

 Supplied patterns follow a standard globbing syntax: